2017-18 ATHLETIC ANNOUNCEMENTS

 ATHLETIC BOOSTER CLUB MEMBERSHIP

-Our goal is get over 300 members for the 2017-18 school year, so please join, and be a voice, along with other parents for our athletic program!
+Our goal is get over 300 members for the 2017-18 school year, so please join, be a voice, and help fundraise, and volunteer along with other parents for our athletic program!

 APPAREL - Glenbard East Spirit Wear can be purchased online:

 IMPORTANT DATES (**tentative date)

 **Monday 5/7/18 Rams College Signing Day for ALL (starting at 2:45 p.m.)

 Monday 5/21/18 ESPYs (a night to celebrate Rams Athletics, starting at 6:15 p.m.)

 GLENBARD EAST ATHLETIC DEPARTMENT